shajiyakhan1309/Weather-App/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the [Add your license] License - see the LICENSE file for details.

-## Support

-For support, email [your-email@example.com] or open an issue on GitHub.

 ## Acknowledgments

 - [Weather API provider]
-- [Any libraries or resources you used]